Linux File Hierarchy

 • Bootloader :

-• The bootloader also handles hardware initialization tasks, ensuring that essential hardware components are properly configured before the operating system takes over.
+• In addition, the bootloader manages hardware initialization, making sure that all necessary hardware parts are set up correctly before the operating system takes over.

 9. /sbin :